CDeenen/Soundscape/README.md

 and multiple effects can be applied to the sounds in order to create the perfect soundscape.
 Besides that, there is a built-in soundboard that can be used for short sound effects, such as weapon or spell attack sounds.<br>
 <br>
 Multiple soundscapes, each with their own sounds and soundboard, can be set up and navigated through.
-There is also the option to import and export the soundscapes, either for backup, or for sharing them with your friends.
+There is also the option to import and export the soundscapes, either for backup, or for sharing them with your friends.<br>
 <br>

+<h2>Documentation</h2>
 For the documentation, please take a look at the <a href="https://github.com/CDeenen/Soundscape/wiki">wiki</a>, or press the help buttons that are present in each Soundscape screen.

 <h2>Feedback</h2>